Hattyot/ICA0006/ubuntu_vm_ansible/README.md

 * mysql_port -> port which can be used to access mysql
 * influxdb_port -> port which can be used to access influxdb
 * telegraf_port -> port which can be used to access telegraf
+* grafana_port -> port which can be used to access grafana
 * mysql_host -> ip of the mysql host machine
 * mysql_root_password -> root password used to create mysql root user